Where Have All the Lobbyists Gone?

 Officially, Shrinking—Unofficially, Exploding

 On paper, the lobbying industry is quickly disappearing.
-In January, records indicated that for a third straight year, overall spending on lobbying decreased.
-Lobbyists themselves continue to deregister.
+In January, records indicated that for the third straight year, overall spending on lobbying decreased.
+Lobbyists themselves continue to deregister in droves.
 In 2013, the number of registered lobbyists dipped to 12,281, the lowest number on file since 2002.

 But experts say that lobbying isn’t dying; instead, it’s simply going underground.
 The problem, says American University professor James Thurber, who has studied congressional lobbying for more than thirty years, is that “most of what is going on in Washington is not covered” by the lobbyist-registration system.
 Thurber, who is currently advising the American Bar Association’s lobbying-reform task force, adds that his research suggests the true number of working lobbyists is closer to 100,000.